 Since it's the holiday season, you may want to check these items off your list earlier to avoid last-minute rushing.

-2. Whether you’re cooking the full menu or need to supplement catering with a few snacks, now’s the time to go to the grocery store for food and beverages.
-If any guest shared an allergy or intolerance, you can shop accordingly.
+• Whether you’re cooking the full menu or need to supplement catering with a few snacks, now’s the time to go to the grocery store for food and beverages.
+If any guest shares an allergy or intolerance, you can shop accordingly.

-3. Whip up freezer-friendly recipes to give you more time and counter space for day-of party prep.
+• Whip up freezer-friendly recipes for more time and counter space for day-of party prep.

-4. Clean your outdoor areas and any rooms guests will use inside, like bathrooms, guest rooms, and the kitchen.
-If you have the time and desire to clean the rest, go ahead.
-If not, don’t stress.
+• Clean your outdoor areas and any spaces guests will use inside, like bathrooms, guest rooms, and the kitchen.

 You don't have to do all the prep work alone.
 If friends and family offer to help, let them.